Moses Nyeman

-Moses Blessing Nyeman (born November 5, 2003) is a professional soccer player who plays as a midfielder for Loudoun United in the USL Championship.
+Moses Blessing Nyeman (born November 5, 2003) is a professional soccer player who plays as a midfielder for MLS Next Pro club Columbus Crew 2.
 Born in Liberia, he has represented the United States at youth level.

 Club career

 Professional

 Nyeman scored his first professional goal against Louisville City FC on July 29, 2019, for Loudoun United in the USL Championship.

 On October 3, 2019, Nyeman signed with MLS club D.C.
 United.
 In doing so, he became the 13th homegrown player to be signed by D.C.
 United and, at age 15, the second youngest signing in club history.
 He continued to play for Loudoun United for the remainder of the 2019–20 season.
 During the MLS and USL offseason, he trained with Borussia Dortmund's U-19 team.

 Nyeman made his MLS debut for D.C.
 United on August 29, 2020, in a 1–4 loss against the Philadelphia Union.
 He made his first start for the team on September 27, 2020, in a 0–2 loss against the New England Revolution.

 On August 31, 2022, Nyeman joined Belgian Challenger Pro League side S.K.
 Beveren on a two-year deal for an undisclosed fee.

 On February 20, 2023, Nyeman was loaned to Real Salt Lake for the 2023 MLS season.

 On January 25, 2024, Nyeman made the permanent move to Minnesota United on a three-year deal.

 Nyeman returned to Loudoun United, signing a one-year deal with the USL Championship side on January 29, 2025.
+Nyeman was released by Loudoun following their 2025 season.

+On February 7, 2026, Nyeman signed with Columbus Crew 2 for the 2026 MLS Next Pro season.